 How do prescription NSAIDs work to treat migraine?

 The short and sweet answer is that NSAIDs block the inflammation that causes your migraine pain.

 The more scientific answer is a little more complex.
-While there’s still no conclusive research as to what causes migraines, it’s believed migraines start when the brain's blood vessels constrict and make your brain think that it needs a lot more blood than it really does.
+While there’s still no conclusive research as to what causes migraine, it’s believed attacks start when the brain's blood vessels constrict and make your brain think that it needs a lot more blood than it really does.
 The blood vessels respond by dilating, resulting in a rush of blood to the brain.
 Two of the enzymes responsible for that inflammation are called Cox-1 and Cox-2.

 NSAIDs are Cox-1 and Cox-2 inhibitors, meaning they block that enzyme from creating inflammation.

-NSAIDs are tablets, so you’ll want to take them with a glass of water.
+Most NSAIDs are tablets, so you’ll want to take them with a glass of water.
 Some people find that they need to take them with a little bit of food to avoid an upset stomach.

 NSAIDs should start working to relieve your migraine attacks with an hour of taking them.

 While NSAIDs are considered to be safe drugs, you want to take them sparingly to avoid side effects—a general rule of thumb is not to take them more than three days a week.

 Who should take NSAIDs for migraine?